 We encourage all Pawscout users to familiarize themselves with our guidelines and let other Pawscouters know about them!
 If you see someone violating Pawscout’s guidelines, we hope that you will feel empowered to let them know.
-If you aren’t able to resolve your issues with another Pawscout user, please contact firstname.lastname@example.org.
+If you cannot resolve your issues with another Pawscout user, please contact firstname.lastname@example.org.

 Whether they have a dalmatian or a betta fish, we want every Pawscouter to feel free to be themselves.
 But with great being-yourself power comes great being-yourself responsibility.

 Use real names.
 We count your “real name” as a first name you’d feel comfortable and honest telling a stranger.
-For your privacy, you may use middle names or last initials in place of a surname.
+For your privacy, you may use middle names or last initials instead of a surname.

 One Pawscouter, one account.
-We understand that duplicate accounts may occur by accident (forgetting your email or password, for instance).
+We understand that duplicate accounts may occur accidentally (forgetting your email or password, for instance).
 However, we expect all our users to make a good faith effort to create only one account.

 No impersonating.
 Accounts or posts that imitate another person (or a pet that is not yours or guarded by you) are not allowed.